EliudBaraka/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -xamp - lists all the files and directories of the current directory, separated by commas (,).

+o string SCHOOL School data
-!:mime Holberton - magic file school.mgc that can be used with the command file to detect School data files.
-School data files always contain the string SCHOOL at offset 0.`
+!:mime School                 - file school.mgc that can be used with the command file to detect School data files.